 The 'seaward limit' is the boundary between marine and inland waters.
 The Inland Fisheries Service has jurisdiction over fish and fisheries in all inland waters in Tasmania.
 This means all waters on the inland side of the seaward limit.
-Seaward limits are marked by ADG 94 map coordinates and are defined in the Inland Fisheries (Seaward Limits) Order 2004.
+Seaward limits are defined in the Inland Fisheries Act 1995.